MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/StatefulSetBasics/README.md

 ```

 The CNAME of the `Headless Service` points to a SRV record, one for each `Pod`.
-The SRV records point to A record entries that contain the `Pod`s’ IP addresses.
+The SRV records point to A record entries that contain the `Pod`s' IP addresses.

 ```
 $: kubectl run -i --tty --image busybox:1.28 dns-test --restart=Never --rm  #-> test in-cluster DNS visibility